Show HN: I am Building a Producthunt alternative

 Find the short queues!
 If someone says "why the fuck you interested in that" it might be a good sign.

-• Brajeshwar a year ago
+• Brajeshwar 2 years ago

 In the case of my suggestion, it is not to win, more of a play to be present and seen.
 Monetize via endorsement (paid listings) or ads.
 If you have like 10s of them, less than 10% have to attract just above average to be self-sustaining.

-• rrhoover a year ago
+• rrhoover 2 years ago

 Appreciate that. :)